eProsima/Integration-Service-Deprecated/README.md

     $ git clone --recursive https://github.com/eProsima/integration-service
 ```

-IMPORTANT: *eProsima Integration Service* is using new features that aren't released
+IMPORTANT: *eProsima Integration Service* uses new features that aren't released
 on the master branch of FastRTPS yet.
-To compile it you must swith to the *Develop* branch.
+To compile it you must switch to the *Develop* branch.

-Now, for compiling, if you are on Linux execute:
+Now, for compiling, if you are on Linux you must execute:

 ```bash
     $ mkdir build && cd build